Deep Point Cloud Normal Estimation via Triplet Learning: Experimental Results

 \subsection{Comparisons}

-We compare our normal estimation results on the test dataset with PCA~\cite{Hoppe_1992}, HoughCNN~\cite{Boulch_Hough_2016}, PCPNet~\cite{Guerrero_pcpnet_2018}, Nesti-Net~\cite{Benshabat_Nesti_2019}, DI~\cite{Lenssen_DI_2020} and NINormal~\cite{Wang_NINormal_2020}.
-We also compare our performance with one of the most recently proposed methods, DFP~\cite{Lu_DFP_2020}, which is designed to perform normal estimation and point filtering in an iterative manner for noisy point clouds.
-During the comparison study, we retrained all methods, except for HoughCNN and DFP, on our training dataset and used recommended values of parameters for each respective method during testing, to ensure a fair comparison.
-HoughCNN creates synthetic point set data and computes corresponding accumulators while DFP has a point classification step requiring labelled ground-truth points.
-Therefore, we were not able to adapt our training dataset to their training procedures.
-Also, methods such as~\cite{Boulch_Hough_2016, Benshabat_Nesti_2019, Wang_NINormal_2020} sometimes produce normals with wrong orientations, and sometimes the results are not normalised.
-Therefore, we flip and normalise the affected normals to guarantee fair comparison.
-We use mean squared angular error (MSAE) \cite{Lu_DFP_2020,Lu_lowrank_2020} for evaluating normals (i.e., predicted normals versus ground-truth ones).
-Table~\ref{tab:avg-msae} shows average MSAE values for the different methods over the testing shapes shown in Fig.~\ref{test-shapes} as well as 4 scanned CAD-like shapes with known ground truth normals.
-The average MSAE for CAD shapes includes the 6 shapes shown in Fig.~\ref{fig:cad-qual} and the 4 scanned shapes in Fig.~\ref{fig:qual-scanned} while the average MSAE for non-CAD shapes is calculated using the results for the 3 non-CAD shapes shown in Fig.~\ref{test-shapes}.
+We compare our normal estimation results on the test dataset with PCA~\cite{Hoppe_1992}, HoughCNN~\cite{Boulch_Hough_2016}, PCPNet~\cite{Guerrero_pcpnet_2018}, Nesti-Net~\cite{Benshabat_Nesti_2019}, NINormal~\cite{Wang_NINormal_2020}, DI~\cite{Lenssen_DI_2020}, and additionally, DFP~\cite{Lu_DFP_2020}.
+During the comparison study, we retrained all methods, except for HoughCNN and DFP, on our training dataset and used recommended values of parameters for each respective method during testing, to ensure fair comparisons.
+HoughCNN creates synthetic point set data and computes corresponding accumulators while DFP has a point classification step requiring labelled ground-truth points, indicating they cannot be trained on our dataset.
+Also, methods such as~\cite{Boulch_Hough_2016, Benshabat_Nesti_2019, Wang_NINormal_2020} sometimes produce normals with wrong orientations, and the results are not normalised.
+Therefore, we flip and normalise the affected normals to guarantee fair comparisons.
+We use mean squared angular error (MSAE)~\cite{Lu_DFP_2020} for evaluating the accuracy of the predicted normals against the ground-truth ones.
+Table~\ref{tab:avg-msae} shows MSAE values for the different methods over the testing shapes, where our method achieves the minimum overall MSAE.

-\textbf{Synthetic Point Clouds.} Fig.~\ref{fig:cad-qual} demonstrates results on 6 CAD shapes with 0.5\% and 1\% random vertex displacement noise, added using MeshLab~\cite{meshlab}, respectively.
-Our method outperforms all other methods on Tetrahedron and Pyramid (the third and fourth columns in Fig.~\ref{fig:cad-qual}), and ranks the second on Cube, Fandisk and Cylinder (the first, second and sixth columns in Fig.~\ref{fig:cad-qual}).
-Our method generates outputs with less obvious gains on non-CAD shapes since it tends to over-sharpen features, as shown in Fig.~\ref{fig:noncad-qual}.
+\textbf{Synthetic Point Clouds.} Fig.~\ref{fig:noisy-cad-msae}(a) and Fig.~\ref{fig:noisy-cad-msae}(b) demonstrate results on 6 CAD shapes with 0.5\% and 1\% random vertex displacement noise, added using MeshLab~\cite{meshlab}, respectively.
+Our method outperforms all other methods on Tetrahedron and Pyramid (the third and fourth rows), and ranks the second on Cube, Fandisk and Cylinder (the first, second and sixth rows).
+While our method generates outputs with less obvious gains on non-CAD shapes since it tends to over-sharpen features, it still produces the minimum MSAE among all testing shapes overall, as shown in Table~\ref{tab:avg-msae}.